(Boris Books, 40pp, RRP $11.95 Australian, ISBN 1 876668 11 3)

 to attend the Revolution,

-unless an immediate family member is killed during clashes
+unless an immediate family member is killed during clashes with police.

 Treatment of wounds inflicted by police during the Revolution